Last updated: 24 February 2022

 The project generated three outputs.
 Firstly, in March 2012 an international workshop which brought together a small group of leading academics and museum curators, representing Australia, Canada, New Zealand, South Africa and the UK to participate in an international workshop.
 This workshop explored, for the first time in a comparative manner, the phenomenon of military Scottishness as an overlooked expression of Scottish diasporic identity.

 This was followed by a well-attended public symposium hosted at the National Museum of Scotland in September 2012.
 Here, themes which emerged from the symposium were reviewed and developed.
-Finally in February 2016, Edinburgh University Press will publish a jointly-edited volume entitled A Global Force: War, Identities and Scotland's Diaspora, which will bring together the presentations and papers from the two events.
+Finally in February 2016, Edinburgh University Press published a jointly-edited volume entitled A Global Force: War, Identities and Scotland's Diaspora, which brings together the presentations and papers from the two events.

 Scotland's Material Heritage